-Jeff Scott was named Executive Vice President for finance and administration effective December 5, 2016.
-Scott provides leadership for the central business services of the University, including Finance, Facilities, Human Resources, Information Technology, Capital Planning & Development, Business Diversity, Sustainability, and Organizational Excellence.
+Jeff Scott was named Executive Vice President for UW Finance & Administration effective December 5, 2016.
+Scott provides leadership for the central business services of the University, including Finance, Facilities, Human Resources, Information Technology, Capital Planning & Development, Sustainability, and Organizational Excellence.

 Scott comes to UW after two years at Georgia Tech, where he led the Institute’s finance, budget, capital planning, real estate, and institutional research departments.
 He strengthened financial governance and accountability, led improvements in financial processes and training, enhanced the management of international operations, and began the planning, selection and implementation of a new financial system.